LBL-EESA/fastkde/README.rst

 	#Generate random samples of y from x and add normally distributed noise
 	y = underlyingFunction(x) + np.random.normal(loc=yp1,scale=yp2,size=numSamples)

-**Now that we have the x,y samples, the following code calcuates the conditional**
+**Now that we have the x,y samples, the following code calculates the conditional**

 .. code:: python